 Many of us remain bewildered by how so many in Nazi Germany dehumanized the Jews.

 Listen to yourself as you call the man who cuts you off in traffic an asshole, notwithstanding you’ve cut others off yourself and expect your little wave of apology to mitigate their anger.
 I have whoopsies, it’s human.
 Others don’t know how to drive, they’re defective and shouldn’t be allowed on the road.
 Listen to yourself as you call other people sheep who, on your view, blindly follow a leader and mindlessly copy each other.
 Listen to yourself as you call someone in a coma a vegetable.
 Listen to yourself as you characterize a speaker as ‘wooden’ or ‘a robot’.
 Or call another a piece of trash.
 Garbage.
 Douche bag.
 Scum.

 Of course we make these metaphorical moves in the positive direction as well.
 He’s a pussy cat.
 She’s a real peach.
 She’s a star.
 These valuations are contingent on our judgments of the person and often times blinds us to other character traits she possesses.
 But how quickly a star falls from grace when she disappoints us, as Lucifer fell.
 Angel of light, prince of darkness.

-Dehumanizing individuals tends to occur in a snap, groups of others in increments: first defective or sub-humans, irrational, then non-human animals, pigs, or vegetables, Kraut or pea soup (metonymy), and finally inanimate objects, sticks of wood.
+Dehumanising individuals tends to occur in a snap, groups of others in increments: first, defective or sub-humans, irrational; then non-human animals, pigs, or vegetables, Kraut or pea soup (metonymy); and finally inanimate objects, sticks of wood.
 And these moves happen so easily because we do it all the time.